wrolpi/wrolpi-help/docs/system/primary-secondary-tertiary.md

 # Primary, Secondary, Tertiary.

-WROLPI attempts to integrate all services in an easy to learn interface.
+WROLPi attempts to integrate all services in an easy to learn interface.
 But, if the React app is unavailable, secondary and tertiary options to use your WROLPi may be available.

 | Module   | Primary   | Secondary                                               | Tertiary                                            |